intro2r/intro2r/unit2/labs.md

  d.
 Give the matrix column names (whatever you want).

-## 2. Create vectors from shoe size, favorite animal, pineapple yes/no
+## 2. Create vectors from shoe size, number of siblings, and pineapple yes/no

 **Table 1.** Ten random responses from the class survey.